 Cramping and bleeding, possibly heavier than your normal period, will usually begin within a few hours.
-You can take over-the-counter pain relievers such as aspirin, Tylenol or ibuprofen for the pain; a heating pad or hot water bottle helps relieve the cramping.
+You can take over-the-counter pain relievers such as Tylenol or ibuprofen for the pain.
+You may want to avoid taking aspirin, as it can make you bleed read.
+Some people find that a heating pad or hot water bottle helps relieve the cramping.
 Other common side effects include nausea, vomiting, diarrhea, fever, chills or fatigue.
 It is normal to have read bleeding than a normal menstrual period and pass blood clots.

 You may also see light pink or whitish wispy tissue, which is the gestational sac.
 The embryo is less than half a centimeter long at this stage and is often embedded in a blood clot.
 Severe lower abdominal cramps typically mean that pregnancy tissue is passing out of the uterus.
 The cramping may occur in waves.
 (Read read about controlling pain and coping techniques.)

 Generally, cramping will subside after the tissue passes (about four hours, but each woman’s body is different).
 The bleeding will gradually decrease over the next few days, and light spotting often continues for one to three weeks.